mndillon/toki-pona-nanpa-linja-n/README.md

     - The speaker says (the way they think): pewin
     - The listener recognizes **nanpa-linja-n** semantics (since no word collision and syntax is consistent)
     - The listener understands: 78
-  - Any system that groups digits before speaking adds cognitive load for the speaker, because they must pre-determine consistent groupings before saying anything
+  - Any system that groups digits before speaking adds cognitive load for the speaker, because they must pre-determine consistent groupings before saying anything.  **nanpa-linja-n** works with the conventional digital markers (tasa/tasan)
   - By contrast, speaking one digit at a time lets you break long sequences anywhere without losing meaning.
 This is the approach that **nanpa-linja-n** takes (using pasa / pasan)
 - Can be used as a drop-in replacement for (base 10) digits in dates, times, phone numbers, codes, and any context where precise numeric information is needed
 - (Can be easily parsed with lex/yacc)